Tann1/SortingViz/README.md

 # SortingViz
+---
+# To-Do:
-[ ] textbox entry and submit button for the userinput of n bars
+- [ ] textbox entry and submit button for the userinput of n bars